 Once a year, the University of Konstanz grants exemptions to a limited number of particularly gifted international degree-seeking students in accordance with the Begabtenbefreiuungssatzung (statutes governing the exemption of gifted students).
 You can find more information here.

 Admission to the Master's Programme in Chemistry is not restricted.

 An application is possible during the following period: 13.5. - 15.7. (winter semester) and 3.12. - 15.1. (summer semester).
 There may be other deadlines if you are applying for admission to a higher semester (for instance, if you are changing subjects or universities).
 For more information please consult the university website.

 - Application for admission

-- Documentation of your academic degree including details on course work.
+- Documentation of your academic degree in chemistry or a closely related field with a clear tie to chemistry including details on course work (including course hours per week) and ECTS-credits.
 If you have not received your degree certificate by the end of the application deadline, please attach documentation of all your examination results so far.

 - Current certificate of enrolment or proof of exmatriculation (if you have studied at a German university, please indicate your 'Fachsemester’ and ‘Hochschulsemester’).

 - Applicants from China: APS certificate (original) issued by the German Embassy in Beijing

 - Applicants from Mongolia: APS-certificate (original) issued by the German Embassy in Ulan Bator